 In October 2015 Probation piloted an intensive community sentence in the Ards and Armagh & South Down Court areas called the ‘Enhanced Combination Order’ (ECO) as an alternative to short prison sentences of 12 months or less.
 These Orders are enhanced with a greater focus on rehabilitation, reparation, restorative practice and desistance.
-An evaluation report of the Enhanced Combination Order pilot was launched on 4 December 2017 and a key finding was a 40% reduction in the reoffending rate for those who completed the order.
+An evaluation report of the Enhanced Combination Order pilot was published on 4 December 2017.
 The full Evaluation report can be viewed via the following link: Enhanced Combination Order Pilot Evaluation Report (PDF)

 Problem Solving Justice – NI Direct website